WSDOT Compliance Procedures and Policies

 A number of different state and federal laws guide how WSDOT addresses cultural resources, depending on such factors as location, land ownership and permitting.
 This site offers a general overview of historic preservation laws and WSDOT policies.
 For a comprehensive review of federal and state laws and regulations, please visit the Department of Archaeology and Historic Preservation (DAHP).

-The WSDOT Environmental Procedures Manual (EPM) Chapter 456 contains information on legal requirements and compliance procedures pertaining to historic, cultural and archaeological resources (including historic highway bridges).
+The WSDOT Environmental Manual, Chapter 456 contains information on legal requirements and compliance procedures pertaining to historic, cultural and archaeological resources (including historic highway bridges).

 Emergency Procedures / Unanticipated Discovery